 3. over EUR20m total assets.

-In the NFRD, the statutory auditor is required to verify the existence of the non-financial statement but is not obliged to check the accuracy of the data and the procedure of processing data.
-The lack of deep auditing work will impose the risk of poor data quality from reporting companies.
+In the NFRD, the statutory auditor is required to verify the existence of the non-financial statement but is not obliged to check the accuracy of the data or the procedure of data processing.
+The lack of deep auditing work leads to the risk of poor data quality from reporting companies.
 However, the CSRD published a mandatory audit requirement for the sustainability reports to increase their reliability.
 Companies within the CSRD scope should seek limited assurance over their sustainability disclosure, which will move towards a reasonable assurance requirement at a later stage.

 - Double Materiality

-The term “double materiality” is introduced in the NFRD, which will be succeeded by the CSRD proposals.
+The term “double materiality” was introduced in the NFRD and will be succeeded by the CSRD.
 According to the EDs of ESRS 1 and ESRS 2, the CSRD enhances the concept and specifies the disclosure requirements of double materiality.
 Encompassed in the term are two aspects of materiality: financial materiality, and impact materiality.

 Impact materiality refers to a sustainable matter that has an actual or potential material impact on people or the environment in the short, medium, or long term.
 The impact can be anything occurring in any tier of business relationships in the value chain.
 The materiality of actual impact is determined by severity such as scale and the irremediability of damage.
 On the other hand, the materiality of the potential impact will depend on its likelihood.

 When assessing financial materiality, companies should focus on sustainable matters that may trigger financial effects on undertakings in the short, medium, or long term.
 For example, a company that operates factories with effluent discharge should consider pollution prevention to be a financially material sustainable matter, as the mismanagement of discharge may lead to financial penalties from regulators and negatively impact its revenue-generating capacity due to reputation damage.